Active senior woman smiling and flexing arms outdoors.

 Sleep quality deteriorates because older individuals generally experience more disturbed sleep patterns.

-Three key factors that negatively affect sleep quality in elderly individuals include abnormal patterns of circadian rhythm, increased nighttime bathroom usage, persistent pain symptoms, and medical drug therapies.
+Three key factors that negatively affect sleep quality in elderly individuals include abnormal patterns of the circadian rhythm, increased nighttime bathroom usage, persistent pain symptoms, and the use of certain medical drugs.

 Why sleep matters: The release of cytokines from the body during deep sleep allows it to manage immune responses toward infections and inflammation.
 Inadequate rest periods reduce the body's cytokine levels, which delays illness recovery and produces weaker vaccine responses.

-Lack of adequate rest increases the possibility of respiratory infections and reduces the immune system's ability to remember previously encountered pathogens.
+A lack of adequate rest increases the likelihood of respiratory infections and reduces the immune system's ability to recognize and respond to previously encountered pathogens.

 Tips for better rest:

-• Establish regular times for going to bed and rising from bed that extend throughout the day and weekends.
+• Establish regular times for going to bed and rising that apply throughout the day and weekends.

-• Consuming caffeine should end at 2 p.m.
+• Consuming caffeine should be limited to before 2 p.m.
 Avoid drinking alcohol before hitting the sack since these substances interfere with deep sleep.

-• Your body releases melatonin better when you dim the lights at night and avoid screens for at least one hour before sleeping.
+• Your body releases melatonin more effectively when you dim the lights at night and avoid screens for at least one hour before going to sleep.

-• The bedroom should be quiet and dark with minimal activity, and blackout curtains and white noise generators provide helpful options.
+• The bedroom should be quiet and dark, with minimal activity.
+Blackout curtains and white noise generators provide helpful options.

 • A person should use pillows that provide support and a mattress that helps reduce pressure points.

-Incorporating relaxing evening activities such as stretching, deep breathing, listening to soft music, or reading a book can signal to the body that it is time for bed.
+Incorporating relaxing evening activities, such as stretching, deep breathing, listening to soft music, or reading a book, can signal to the body that it's time for bed.

 Seek medical consultation for lasting sleep problems.
 Older adults experience higher rates of sleep disorders, including sleep apnea, restless leg syndrome, and REM behavior disorder.
-When people do not receive proper healthcare, these conditions affect immune function.
+When people do not receive proper healthcare, these conditions can impact their immune function.
 Insomnia patients can obtain safe and effective treatment through sleep medicine, such as cognitive behavioral therapy (CBT-I), rather than medications.

 Managing Stress and Mental Health

-The immune system suffers direct effects from persistent stress, apart from emotional and psychological changes.
+The immune system suffers direct effects from persistent stress, in addition to emotional and psychological changes.

-The prolonged activation of stress activates the production of cortisol hormones, inhibiting the immune response's effectiveness by suppressing lymphocyte cells.
+The prolonged activation of stress activates the production of cortisol hormones, which inhibits the effectiveness of the immune response by suppressing lymphocyte cells.

-A combination of excessive stress builds up over time to produce immune responses that become weaker at fighting off viruses, bacteria, and other pathogens.
+A combination of excessive stress builds up over time, producing immune responses that become weaker at fighting off viruses, bacteria, and other pathogens.

 Damage accumulated from stress exposure results in systemic inflammation that causes several age-related medical problems.